You are not logged in. Only a logged in user can view this content.

 Hey there!
 I’m Lauren, a pharmacist working in the Oncology Business Unit at AstraZeneca.
 I...

 All above points I affirm . ((1)) The amount of light in the checking area is directly proportional to the number of errors – a study showed ; Consider a full spectrum table lamp in the final check area . ((2)) Have a mental break between 1st and 2nd check..ie do some other checks or dispensing. ((3)) Do not remove the original container from the dispensed item – unless it is 2nd checked. ((4)) If you are on your own – self check – but do it in reverse -name> form> strength>quantity >dosage >expiry :: expiry > dosage>quantity >strength >name . ((5))May help to whisper what you are reading to yourself. ((6))Place the Label nearest the largest print on the OP you are dispensing..ignore ‘dispenser place label here’ manufacturers codswollop .Obv do not cover expiry.

 You must be logged in to post a comment.

 Forgot Password? | Sign Up

 Enter the username or e-mail you used in your profile.
 A password reset link will be sent to you by email.

-Before you can login, you must active your account with the code sent to your email address.
+Before you can login, you must activate your account with the code sent to your email address.
 If you did not receive this email, please check your junk/spam folder.
 Click here to resend the activation email.
 If you entered an incorrect email address, you will need to re-register with the correct email address.